3 Methods of Company valuation

 There isn’t a one size fits all type of company valuation, as there are many different methods of valuation for various companies.
 Out of all the methods of valuation, there isn’t one perfect method.
 Each has its own advantages and disadvantages based on various factors from industry valuation norms to the current economic market and interest rates.

-Many companies utilize a much more broader approach to valuation that is drawn from each of the methods of valuation mentioned above.
-The main reason behind doing this to suit your business is that every business has a different business model and idea, and so all businesses cannot use the same method.
+Many companies utilize a much broader approach to valuation that is drawn from each of the methods of valuation mentioned above.
+The main reason behind doing this is that every company has a different business model and idea, and so all businesses cannot use the same method.
 For instance, an online business that has been made around the customers would have a different way to value the business as compared to a brick-and-mortar store.

 Now that you are all clear about what the various methods of valuation are, let us understand what an independent appraisal is.

-When a business is about to be sold, if there is any business financing purposes, legal separation of business owners, departure or addition of any business partners, part or all of the business ownership is transferred.
+When a business is about to be sold, if there are any business financing purposes, legal separation of business owners, departure or addition of any business partners, part or all of the business ownership is transferred.
 This is when a business appraisal is used.
-The people who normally get the business appraisal are the buyers and owners, courts, legal professionals, investors, commercial lenders, and tax authorities.
+The people who normally get a business appraisal are the buyers and owners, courts, legal professionals, investors, commercial lenders, and tax authorities.

 A business owner should have their own company valuation done but by experts.
 If a business owner does it themselves, they may make a miscalculation and over or understate the value of the company.
 Also, the company may not have safe harbor in case the IRS decides to investigate further.

 You might be thinking what does this have to do with the methods of valuation or the company valuation?
 Well, the assumptions that you make as you estimate the value of your business would create a huge difference to the results of your business appraisal.
-This is the reason why you need to choose one of the best methods of valuation to get the most accurate value of your business from an independent appraiser.
+This is the reason why you need to get an accurate value of your business from an independent appraiser.